truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensSCALE.md

 ---
 title: "Local Users Screens"
-description: "This article provides information on the user screens and settings, and information on settings for the SCALE Shell screen."
+description: "This article provides information on the Users screens and settings and information on settings for the SCALE Shell screen."
 weight: 10
 alias:
 tags: